mendix/docs/content/en/docs/appstore/app-services/chatbot.md

 7. Run your app locally.

-8. Navigate to the bot conversation page and you can start your conversation with chatbot.
+8. Navigate to the bot conversation page.
+You can start your conversation with chatbot.

 ### 4.6 Handling Chatbot Events